 The EU and Mercosur (Brazil, Argentina, Paraguay, and Uruguay) agreed recently on a draft-free trade agreement that, if implemented, will create the largest free trade area in the world, connecting over 770 million people.
-The agreement has been agreed in principle and will now move to legal revision.
+The free trade agreement has been agreed in principle and will now move to legal revision.
 This will lead to a final text of the agreement being sent to the member states of both blocs for approval.

 Under the deal, the EU will eventually abolish 92% of tariffs on imports from Mercosur member states.
 Mercosur will remove duties on EU manufactured/industrial goods, a historically heavily-protected sector in South America.
 This includes removing duties on cars, car parts, machinery, textiles, along with other industrial goods.
 Mercosur will gradually eliminate duties on EU food and drink exports, including wine, chocolate, biscuits, whiskey, and soft drinks.